V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkawa / nkawu : warning, alarm signal, call for the dog to hunt

-– nkawa : stick, rattan cane / warning, alarm signal / emissary, envoy, ambassador
+– nkawa : emissary, ambassador

 – nkayi : paddle

-– nkayilu : gift, donation, present, sacrifice
+– nkayilu : talent, donation, gift, present, sacrifice

 – nke / nkeke : little